AdBank/adbank-token-management-system/DOCUMENT.md

 		If it is new, new user is created and saved in database. (address, private key) And then, it creates internal wallet automatically and transfers 0.01 ETH from master ETH wallet to the newly created internal wallet.
 		This transferred ETH will be used for transactions between internal wallets.
-		If successful, it returns only success message and wallet ID which is unique.
+		If successful, it returns only success message and wallet Id which is unique.

 *  /transferTokens
 	Parameters:
-		userId: string value which is unique
+		walletId: string value which is unique
 		tokenAmount: float value

 	Description: